floragunncom/search-guard-docs/architecture.md

 * ``oid:1.2.3.4.5.5``

-Please see the section certificates (todo: link) for further information and especially read it before you generate the TLS certificates for your Elasticsearch installation.
+Please see the section [Certificates section in the installation chapter](installation.md) for further information and especially read it before you generate the TLS certificates for your Elasticsearch installation.

+If you use the example PKI scripts shipped with Search Guard SSL, like `example.sh` or `gen_server_node.sh`, the SAN entry is already set correctly.